vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ​

-Type the following to see if you can copy a file to the S3 bucket. ​
+Type the following to see if we can copy a file to the S3 bucket. ​

 ​